MemBuilder: Reinforcing LLMs for Long-Term Memory Construction via Attributed Dense Rewards: Experiments

 \subsubsection{Effect of Gradient Weighting}

 To investigate the effect of contribution-aware gradient weighting (Section~\ref{sec:ca_weight}), we vary the weighting coefficient $\alpha$ that amplifies updates for the dominant contributing memory type.
 We conduct this ablation on a reduced training set for efficiency.
 As shown in Figure~\ref{fig:alpha}, performance improves as $\alpha$ increases from 1 (no weighting, 82.82\%) to 4 (84.04\%), confirming that attributing credit to high-contribution memory types enhances the final model performance.
 However, excessively large $\alpha$ values degrade performance due to gradient imbalance among memory types, with the optimal value at $\alpha=4$.
+A human evaluation further confirms that retrieval frequency is a reliable attribution proxy, with the dominant memory type aligning with the actual information source in 95\% of cases (Appendix~\ref{app:retrieval_validation}).